yedhink/covid19-kerala-api-deprecated/readme.md

 * replace all fmt.Print with custom logger
 * prevent writing of color ascii codes to log file
 * add options to convert to pojo, golangobjects, pythonobject etc
+* log file directory should be within project, say logs/
 ## Web
 * add dark mode